Climate Change

 Since our Group is engaged in businesses that consume a large amount of energy during manufacturing, there is a risk that various regulations and systems (carbon pricing, etc.) associated with the Paris Agreement, etc. will lead to higher costs for energy and raw materials.
 We also believe that the occurrence of natural disasters due to extreme weather phenomena in recent years will lead to risks such as the instability of business continuity and supply.
 On the other hand, we also believe that the growing awareness of climate change among society and customers provides an opportunity for our low-carbon, resource-recycling steel products to gain a competitive advantage.

-Domestic 2030・2050 Environmental Vision / Medium-term Sustainability Plan
+Environmental Vision 2030/2050 (Japan) / Medium-term Sustainability Plan

 Response to TCFD Recommendations